 If an employer has a scheme under which different groups of employees are provided with different levels of cover, then the costs should be apportioned on a just and reasonable basis based on the level of cover.

-For example, if a group insurance policy costs £10,000 a year and the employer has 100 employees and each one is entitled to individual cover, HMRC would accept that the cash equivalent
+For example, if a group insurance policy costs £10,000 a year and the employer has 100 employees and each one is entitled to individual cover, HMRC would

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.